openshift-homeroom/lab-workshop-content/workshop/content/exercises/05-page-formatting.md

 On top of the standard Markdown, a number of extensions are implemented.
 These are annotations you can apply to code blocks so that a user can click on the code block and have it copied to the terminal and executed, or copy the code block into the paste buffer so you can paste it to another window.

-To annotate a code so that it will be copied to the terminal and executed, use:
+To annotate a code block so that it will be copied to the terminal and executed, use:

 <pre><code>```execute
 echo upper